 What the NFL Would Look Like if Teams Were Not Allowed to Move

-Before we get to teams that are obligated to stay in their original locale, let’s assume this was a term of the AFL-NFL merger, and that all AFL and NFL clubs would remain in place as of their location in 1970.
-While we’re at it, let’s run on the assumption that the league would add new franchises in the fashion that they did.
-We all know this would likely not be the case, but it makes it a lot more fun, and presumably the expansion would naturally lead to the large markets that aren’t home to NFL teams, which I am guessing would bring the NFL pretty close to in line with where it is today.
-So, because of that, let’s take a look at the divisions of this 1970 frozen world, using the current division setup:
+The major news story of the week for football fans everywhere was the announcement that the St. Louis Rams would be moving to Los Angeles, and the option that the San Diego Chargers may exercise to also move to LA.
+And, if the Chargers decide not to move, the Raiders getting the option after that to move to LA.
+Disheartening for fans in multiple metro areas, but what would the league look like if they had imposed a ban on teams playing outside of the metropolitan area that they were founded in?
+Let's take a look.
+Before we get to teams that are obligated to stay in their original locale, let's assume this was a term of the AFL-NFL merger, and that all AFL and NFL clubs would remain in place as of their location in 1970.
+While we're at it, let's run on the assumption that the league would add new franchises in the fashion that they did.
+We all know this would likely not be the case, but it makes it a lot more fun, and presumably the expansion would naturally lead to the large markets that aren't home to NFL teams, which I am guessing would bring the NFL pretty close to in line with where it is today.
+So, because of that, let's take a look at the divisions of this 1970 frozen world, using the current division setup:

 Buffalo Bills Cincinnati Bengals Baltimore Colts Denver Broncos